-"Keep Your Ear on the Ball" was a runner up for the Schneider Family ALA Award in 2007 and was chosen to be one of 50 books from around the world about children with disabilities to be housed in Norway in an IBBY collection.
-There are two sets of the books on tour around the globe.
+Other awards for the books she illustrated include Teachers' Choice Awards for Children's Books in 2005, ILA-CBC Children's Choices list, 2016, Skipping Stones (twice), and Moonbeam award (twice.)
+Keep Your Ear On the Ball, by Genevieve Petrillo, Tilbury House, was a runner up for the ALA Schneider Family Award in 2007 and was chosen to be one of 50 books from around the world, about children with disabilities, to be housed in Norway in an IBBY collection.

 For10 consecutive years, as Illustrator Coordinator for the San Francisco/South region of SCBWI, Lea organized and facilitated an annual children's book illustrator conference featuring nationally famous illustrators, art directors and editors.
 This popular "Illustrator Day," one of the largest illustrator events in all of SCBWI, drew 70-90 illustrators each year.
 She retired from that position several years ago to devote more time to her own projects.